-The Ether is one of the best values of any pair of shorts we've ever tested.
-These shorts score well in all of our performance tests, and retail for around half the price of many comparable shorts.
-The liner short is a bit of a let down if you are used to high-end chamois pads, but at this price, we are amazed that the shorts even come with one in the first place.
-If you need a high-performance pair of shorts and don't want to spend a fortune, then these are the shorts for you.
+The Ether is one of the best values of any pair of shorts we've tested.
+These shorts score fairly well in all of our performance tests, and retail for around half the price of many comparable shorts.
+The liner short is a bit of a letdown if you are used to high-end chamois pads, but at this price, we are amazed that the shorts even come with one in the first place.
+If you need mountain bike shorts and don't want to spend a fortune, then these are a great affordable option.

-The Ether shorts are one of the least expensive shorts in our test and impressed our testers with an amazing price to performance ratio.
+The Ether shorts are one of the least expensive shorts in our test and impressed our testers with a solid price to performance ratio.
 If you're a rider on a budget seeking a great value in a high performance short that comes with a chamois liner, check out the Ether + Liner.

 — Curtis Smith